Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * All these parameters are optional.
 The movement coefficient matrices are initialised to suitable values for the kinematics type you selected in the M667 or M669 command, but you can modify them using these parameters.
 If you send M669 with no parameters, the existing matrix will be reported.
 * When CoreXZ kinematics is selected, the default matrix assumes there is a 3:1 reduction on the Z axis, as in the original CoreXZ design described at on the [RepRap forums here](https://reprap.org/forum/read.php?2,377858){target=_blank}.
 If your CoreXZ printer has a different reduction or no reduction then you will need to use the Z parameter to change the Z line of the matrix.
 For example, if there is no Z reduction then use Z1:0:-1.
 * A modified line overrides the default for that axis row, so for example sending M669 K0 X1:0:1 Y0:1:0 Z1:0:-1, produces a CoreXZ matrix, not a cartesian matrix.
 (The K0 is completely overridden in a 3 axis system).
 To that end if you are using a modified matrix, it is best to fully specify the matrix to avoid confusion.
 If you fully override the matrix, the "K" parameter can be any of the linear K parameters.
-* In RRF 3, segmentation is not used unless the S and/or T parameter is given.
+* In RRF 3, segmentation is not normally used unless the S and/or T parameter is given.
 Segmenting moves is useful when faster pause response is wanted.
 * Unlike some other firmwares, for CoreXY and similar kinematics RRF allows for the fact that the maximum speed and acceleration the machine is capable of varies with the direction of the move.
 This means that for best performance you should use higher M201 and M203 values in RRF than in those firmwares.
 See [Configuring RepRapFirmware for CoreXY Printer](/User_manual/Machine_configuration/Configuration_coreXY#drives-and-axes)
 * For more information on configuring a machine with specific kinematics, see [Machine configuration](/User_manual/Machine_configuration)